• What are some of the most beautiful lighthouses in Maine?

 Whaleback Lighthouse

-Whaleback Light is a stone lighthouse perched on a rocky outcrop off the coast at the mouth of Piscataqua River between Fort Foster and Wood Island in Kittery, not far from the Maine-New Hampshire border.
+Whaleback Lighthouse is a stone lighthouse perched on a rocky outcrop off the coast at the mouth of Piscataqua River between Fort Foster and Wood Island in Kittery, not far from the Maine-New Hampshire border.
 The original lighthouse has been built in 1820, but, due to its poor construction and the rough weather conditions in the area, it had to be replaced with a new one in 1872.

 The new tower, which is still standing, was constructed with interlocking granite blocks next to the original tower, which was taken down in 1880.
 The light is 59 feet above sea level.
 A modern LED light was installed in 2009.
 The current owners of the lighthouse are he American Lighthouse Foundation and Friends of Portsmouth Harbor Lighthouses.